What can I do to improve my sperm count?

 2. What to expect: It is unlikely that lifestyle changes will spontaneously make sperm appear in a guy’s ejaculate if he has none (or very little).
 Lifestyle changes can improve wildly fluctuating sperm count/quality and provide a more consistent count and quality per ejaculate which is important for conception because timing is so critical for pregnancy.

 4. Measure improvement: Using YO, re-test yourself after 90 days of lifestyle changes and use the graph on the app to monitor further improvements over time.
-Again, lifestyle changes will not make someone with a YO SCORE of 10 jump to 80 but the changes could improve your YO SCORE and get you into a better place for conception.

 See a physician: Because all people are unique and conception is a timed process that involves both partners, it is VERY IMPORTANT that you speak with your fertility doctor about how these lifestyle changes fit into your procreative plans.